lareishalewis/Portfolio2/README.md

 ## About This Portfolio

-This portfolio documents both previous academic work and current hands-on projects as I continue developing practical analytics skills.
+This portfolio documents both previous academic work and current hands on projects as I continue developing practical analytics skills.

 My current emphasis is on building projects that demonstrate the full data workflow: